stanfordnlp/stanza-train/README.md

 Like the `tokenize` processor, training the `mwt` processor requires UD data, in the format like our provided toy examples [here](data/udbase/UD_English-TEST).
 You can run the following command to train the `mwt` processor:

-> Note: Our provided toy data is in English, which do not contain MWT, you should replace provided data with data in languages that contain MWT (e.g., German, French, etc.) to train `mwt` processor.

 ```sh
 bash scripts/run_mwt.sh UD_English-TEST --num_epoch 2
 ```

+> Note: Running the above command with the toy data will yield a message saying that zero training data can be found for MWT training.
+This is normal since MWT is not needed for English.
+The training should work when you replace the provided data with data in languages that support MWT (e.g., German, French, etc.).

 #### `lemma`